The Call to Ban Asbestos in the United States

 How Is Asbestos Still Used in the U.S.?

-Outside of the products banned, other uses for asbestos are still allowed.
-It has largely been phased out of most industries, including in construction in which asbestos was once common.
-Asbestos is no longer mined in the U.S. Asbestos products are not manufactured in the U.S.
+Other uses for asbestos were only recently banned and are now being phased out.
+It was largely phased out of most industries years ago, including construction, where it was once common.
+Asbestos is no longer mined in the U.S., and Asbestos products are not manufactured in the U.S.

-Some asbestos products are still imported into the U.S. One major area of concern is after-market auto parts.
+Some asbestos products are still imported into the U.S. One major area of concern continues to be after-market auto parts.
 Imported brakes and clutches often contain asbestos.
+These are now being phased out.

-Only one industry in the U.S. still uses imported raw asbestos fibers.
-Chemical companies still use asbestos to make chlorine.
-In 2021, eleven American companies imported over 100 tons of asbestos from Brazil for the chlorine industry.[6]
+The chlor-alkali industry is now the only one that continues to import and use raw asbestos fibers.
+Although it is now being phased out, several chemical companies still use asbestos to make chlorine.
+In 2021, eleven American companies imported over 100 tons of asbestos from Brazil for the chlorine industry.[7]

-Since 2011, the U.S. has imported more than 6,000 tons of asbestos.[3]
+In 2021, the chlor-alkali industry imported 100 tons of asbestos.[7]
 Asbestos is inexpensive, and importing asbestos-containing products can be more cost-effective than importing those same alternatives or producing asbestos alternatives.

 Are There Any Asbestos Alternatives?